 What’s it all about

-Mother Earth wishes that you feel better if you listen for a while.
-Furthermore it is kind of a musical education to accustom again to a complex and nutritious music diet.
+Mother Earth wants you to feel better when you listen for a while.
+It is also meant to be a kind of musical education to get used to complex and substantial music food again.

 - The Faslaks frequency

 In 1939, at the International Concert Pitch Conference, the tuning pitch a was set at 440 Hz.
 However, 440 Hz or even higher tuning tones are out of the question from a biophysical point of view, as music based on these tones generates stress.
 A tuning pitch of 432 Hz is currently considered to be in conformity with nature.
 The engineering firm Lachmann calculated the ideal fundamental tone of 429 Hz (Faslak's tone) on the basis of the periodic table of the elements.
 This fundamental is a resonant quantity to the elements carbon, oxygen and hydrogen.
 429 Hz music triggers the state of complete contentment and inner peace described by Democritus, which he called "Euthymia" (German Wohlgemut).
 Each individual music track of the programme was analysed for itself and tuned as closely as possible to the Faslak tone of 429hz.

 - The audio format is FLAC 96kHz/24bit.

 Signal processing in the broadcast path of mainstream radio:

 Highly intrusive processing is usually used before broadcast.
 The result is that the part when all the instruments stop playing and only the vocals breathe tenderly into the silence is the loudest in the entire piece.
 This is at least very unnatural and therefore unpleasant to listen to.